socialfoundations/tttlm/README.md

 Make sure servers are up and running before launching evaluation.

-## Using the Pile client
+## Use the Pile client

 Use `code/pile_client.py` to query the server.
 Specify `--address_path` to indicate which servers to query.
 The client will query all servers it finds under the address path and query each.
 The client then builds a local nearest neighbors structure to find the nearest neighbors among all the retrieved results.

 The client code can be used as a standalone client, but will also be called from the evaluation code.

-## Running test time training with nearest neighbors
+## Run test-time training with nearest neighbors

 To evaluate on GPTNeo with default parameters: